-ICG Enterprise Trust plc: Transaction in Own Shares
+ICG ENTERPRISE TRUST PLC: Transaction in Own Shares

 TRANSACTION IN OWN SHARES

-ICG Enterprise Trust plc ('the Company') announces that on 27 January 2017 it bought back 55,000 of its own shares, to be held in treasury, at an average price of 696.2p.
-The highest and lowest price paid was 698.0p and 695.0p, respectively.
+ICG Enterprise Trust plc ('the Company') announces that on 3 February 2017 it bought back 240,000 of its own shares, to be held in treasury, at an average price of 696.0p.
+The highest and lowest price paid was 696.0p.
 Further details are set out below:

 For further information, please contact Anthony McKay on 0203 201 7700.